chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/hope_you_dont_have_trypanophobia/payloads.md

-In this document you can explore all the payloads that were used during the challenge in a more readable form.
+In this document you can explore all the payloads used during the challenge in a more readable form.

 > **Note!** Long lines of floors that were used for formatting purposes have been replaced with `\n` for better readability.
 During the original challenge this escape character didn't work properly, so I had to go for this less convenient solution.
 Other than that other slight modifications may have been made to make the document even more readable.
 You can access the original, unchanged payloads in the `payloads` subdirectory.